zhaozg/neospace/readme.md

 ## Plugins and Layers

-A plugin is git repo to extend the functionality of vim/Neovim.
+A plugin is a git repo to extend the functionality of vim/Neovim.

 A layer is a set of function-related, similar purpose plugins of Neovim.